Contact Us for a Free Consultation (213) 542-0979

 Once it's shown that you're innocent, then they're going to charge your brother not only with whatever crimes he originally committed but also impersonating another person, filing a false police report, and a host of other potential crimes.

-Believe it or not this happens all the time, and it creates a real problem for the person whose name was used.
-When you get an arrest record or a conviction it's not easy to get that off your record.
+Believe it or not, this happens all the time, and it creates a real problem for the person whose name was used.
+When you have an arrest record or a conviction, it's not easy to get that off your record.

-You would think there would be some mechanism to clear your name automatically in this situation, but depending on the circumstances it can be very difficult to get a fraudulent arrest or conviction off your criminal record.
+You would think there would be some mechanism to automatically clear your name in this situation, but depending on the circumstances, it can be very difficult to remove a fraudulent arrest or conviction from your criminal record.

 Can I Be Convicted Of Resisting Arrest If Arrest Was Illegal?

 This happens all the time.
-For example, let's say the police come out to a scene at a club or a bar or even a house party and people are drunk and acting crazy.
+For example, let's say the police come out to a scene at a club, a bar, or even a house party, and people are drunk and acting crazy.
 The police start telling people to get out of the area or whatever the case may be, and they decide to arrest somebody.

-If another person gets in their way and interferes with the arrest, then the police are going to end up arresting that person.
+If another person gets in their way and interferes with the arrest, the police will arrest that person.

-If the police were being unreasonable or just being bullies, then that person might be able to argue that it was an unlawful arrest because the police were not performing a lawful duty.
+Suppose the police were being unreasonable or just being bullies.
+In that case, that person might be able to argue that it was an unlawful arrest because the police were not performing a lawful duty.

 In today's society, video has been a huge weapon for the defense.
-Sometimes even their own body cams will show that the police are not telling the truth, and that can be used as a defense.
+Sometimes, even their body cams will show that the police are not telling the truth, and that can be used as a defense.

 Could I Be Charged With Resisting Arrest For Being Rude To Police?

 It's not a crime to yell at the police or to call them names, but you do so at your own risk.
 If they don't like what you're saying or doing, they may arrest you and make claims in the police report that aren't necessarily true.
-It's not always easy to disprove what the police are saying unless you have witnesses or video evidence.
+It's only sometimes easy to disprove what the police are saying unless you have witnesses or video evidence.

 That attorney is going to go into the investigation with your story in mind.
 When a good piece of evidence turns up, your advocate is going to be able to use it in your defense.